Pep97/GestionaleJet/readme.md

 # GestionaleJet

-GestionaleJet is a Java-based management system designed to handle jet rentals.
-It allows for the addition, visualization, and management of jets available for rent.
+it's a luxury jet rental management system designed to streamline the operations of jet leasing.
+This Java-based application allows for the management of jets, offers, services, rentals, and clients.
 ## Features

 - **Add Jets**: Allows the addition of new jets to the system.